Got Your Survival Tools?

 - Ka-Bar Straight Edge Knife, Short: A very high quality knife for the price

 Another key to survivability is to have built in redundancies.
 For this reason, as well as versatility and conservation of resources, it is recommended to include a secondary cutting tool.

 Recommended Secondary Knives:

-While a quality knife can do all the chopping and processing needed around, and in the building of camp, I recommend a dedicated tool for processing firewood and larger game animals.
-Also is the need to keep all blades sharp.
+While a quality knife can do all the chopping and processing needed around, and in the building of a camp, I recommend a dedicated tool for processing firewood and larger game animals.
+This is also related to the need to keep your other blades sharp.